hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 Also works

 [9:02:31](#16442245515007eOAfC:gitter.im) <Oldes (@oldes-556aec4015522ed4b3e131da:gitter.im)>:
-Of course... if you know your alphabet, you may skip the _search table_ step í ½í¸‰
+Of course... if you know your alphabet, you may skip the _search table_ step ğŸ˜‰

 [9:06:15](#16442247755008yjrsf:gitter.im) <Oldes (@oldes-556aec4015522ed4b3e131da:gitter.im)>:
 @Moppy_gitlab being able to do `clear spec-of :f2` I consider as a security issue, while others think that it is a _feature_.